 Skin growths can affect people of any age.
 Skin growths are most commonly noncancerous or benign.
 However, if you’re concerned that skin growth could be cancerous, you should schedule a consultation as soon as possible.
 Skin growths may appear flat or raised, colored or skin colored and may be caused by viruses, genetics and environmental factors.
-If you concerned about a skin growth schedule a dermatology appointment with Hudson Dermatology & Laser Surgery.
-Dr. Dhaval Bhanusali provides board-certified medical dermatology care and is adept at diagnosing and treating skin growths.
+If you are concerned about a skin growth, schedule a dermatology appointment with Hudson Dermatology & Laser Surgery.
+Our dermatologists provide board-certified medical dermatology care and is adept at diagnosing and treating skin growths.

 There are many types of skin growths; here is a list of common skin growths:

 Angiomas are benign overgrowths of capillaries (small blood vessels) that are very common.
 Cherry angiomas typically affect people over the age of 30 and multiply as we age.
 They are bright red flat or slightly raised marks commonly found on the trunk and extremities and can also be found on the skin of the face, chest and neck.
 They are harmless and cause no symptoms but can bleed if picked.